 The Company's revenue is principally derived from the sale of electronic products built to customer specifications, but also from other value-added support services and repair work.
 Revenue from product sales is recognized when (i) goods are shipped or title and risk of ownership have passed, (ii) the price to the buyer is fixed or determinable, and (iii) realization is reasonably assured.
 Service revenue is generally recognized once the service has been rendered.
 For material management arrangements, revenue is generally recognized as services are rendered.
 Under such arrangements, some or all of the following services may be provided: design, bid, procurement, testing, storage or other activities relating to materials the customer expects to incorporate into products that it manufactures.
-Material management revenue amounted to less than 5% of total revenue in fiscal 2013 and 2012.
+Value-added support services revenue, including material management and repair work revenue, amounted to less than 5% of total revenue in fiscal 2014 or fiscal 2013.